What is BCE?

 How is BCE governed?

-BCE is governed by a 16-member Board of Directors, and supported by two paid staff members: one full-time Director of Operations and one part-time Administrative Assistant, both of whom are also parents of current students in the district .
+BCE is governed by a 16-member Board of Directors, and supported by three paid staff members: one full-time Director of Operations, a part-time Operations Specialist and a part-time Administrative Assistant, whom are also parents of current students in the district.
 The Board of Directors is comprised of parents in the school district, with representation from all schools.
 A member of the BSD Board of Trustees, the Superintendent, a school principal, and the PTA Council President serve as liaisons, attending the quarterly public Board meetings.
 Directors’ terms are for two years, commencing on July 1 and concluding on June 30, and are staggered to ensure smooth leadership transitions.
 In addition to the Board of Directors, there are more than 200+ BCE volunteers who generously give their time serving on the BCE Advisory Board, its various committees, and events.
 Learn more about our organizational structure and board members here.

 What is the difference between BCE and PTA?